barwitzkifelix/WS-2020_DOFB2/slide.md

 ## Definition

->An __Exponential Organization__ is one whose impact or output is disproportionately large _at least 10 times larger_ compared to its peers because of new organizational techniques that leverage accelerating technologies
+>An __Exponential Organization__ is one whose impact or output is disproportionately large _at least 10 times larger_ compared to its peers because of new organizational techniques that leverage accelerating technologies...

 ---
 ## Google as origin and focal point